Scroll to content

 At Cassiobury Junior School, we work on Waves of support:

-At Cassiobury Junior School, we have used the Helen Sanderson person centred tools to create a One Page Profile for all children requiring SEN/D Support.
+At Cassiobury Junior School, we use person centred tools to create a One Page Profile for all children requiring SEN/D Support.
 The One Page Profile outlines a child’s strengths, areas for support and how to best support them.
+This information is shared between staff and parents to ensure we are able to personalise learning and support where required.

-See what our parent’s have to say about our SEND Review meetings
+See what our parents have to say about our SEND Support Plan Meetings

 At Cassiobury Junior School, we have a dedicated Wellbeing Lead, who works with children on a referral basis (please see the SEN Information Report for more information).